Cybermemillo/Cybermemillo.github.io/_posts/2024-11-27-reportVulnw7m3.md

 description: A report on vulnerability analysis of Windowsplotable7 and Metasploitable3, 10 of the most serious vulnerabilities that these machines contain are analyzed, and solutions to these are offered.
 date: 2024-11-27 9:10
 categories: [Reports, Vulnerability Reports]
-tags: [Metaesplotable3, Windowsplotable7, Vuln analysis, English, Reports]
+tags: [Metaesplotable3, Windowsplotable7, Vuln analysis, English, Reports, Blue Team]
 ---
 # Introduction